mezcel/Prophet-Booklet/README.md

 ###### A page curl, page turn, text reader

 #### About
 * I am merely applying turn.js with text content featuring key prophets of the Christian Bible.
-Inspiration to do this came from a Musilim who was taking his faith seriousely and was starting to re-learn the prophets.
-This inspired me to aslo do the same.
+Inspiration to do this came from a Musilim who was renewing his faith and was starting to re-learn the prophets.
+This inspired me to aslo do the same, but as a Christian.

 #### Projsct Status